fcruceru/fcruceru.github.io/about/index.md

 * Writing integration tests for celltrace file decoding
 * Developing a tool to parse OpenGrok queries into meaningful statistics, and convert these into presentable charts
 * Writing Python scripts to parse different types of logs and generate different statistics, ranging from similar message count to render engine frame times
+* API development using Azure Function Apps and CosmosDB
+* Using Azure Logic Apps to push to and consume Storage Queue messages for item information enrichment
+* Writing log parsers to record different statistics, such as similar message count or render engine profile times

+<center>Check out the <a href="{{ site.url }}/projects"><b>Projects Page</b></a> for in-depth examples of some of the things I'm working on at the moment.</center>

 ## Interests
 * Esports